 The well-known borderline personality disorder is characterized first and foremost by emotional instability.
 While Donald Trump may not suffer from this disorder, as Adolf Hitler did, the most predictable thing about him is his unpredictability.
 He can change from a pleasant, smiling fellow with a sense of humor into a mean, growling, humorless bully in a moment.
 The total lack of connection between his different selves is due to the operation of unconscious splitting. (see http://nymag.com/daily/intelligencer/2016/12/the-radical-unpredictability-of-donald-trump.html).

-Another woman who has trumpeted Donald Trump’s virtues is the First Lady of the United States, his Slovenian-born third wife, Melania Trump.
+Another woman who trumpeted Donald Trump’s virtues in the past is the First Lady of the United States, his Slovenian-born third wife, Melania Trump.
 She had been born Melanija Knavs; after immigrating to the U.S. she had anglicized her name to Melania Knauss.
-In 2004, in one of her first appearances on Trump’s “reality” television show The Apprentice, the future Mrs. Trump had “committed the cardinal sin of upstaging her future husband.”
-Donald Trump and Melania Knauss had been together for four years; they became engaged to be married two weeks after the episode aired, and they married the following year.
+In 2004, in one of her first appearances on Trump’s “reality” television show The Apprentice, the future Mrs. Trump “committed the cardinal sin of upstaging her future husband.”
+Donald Trump and Melania Knauss had been together for four years; despite her “cardinal sin,” they became engaged to be married two weeks after the episode, and were married the following year.
 Trump believed that he had finally found the right mate.
 “She’s shown she can be the woman behind me,” he later told the gossip columnist Cindy Adams.
 “We’re together five years, and these five years for whatever reasons have been my most successful.
 I have to imagine she had something to do with that.” (see https://www.washingtonpost.com/lifestyle/magazine/the-mystery-that-is-melania-trump/2016/08/16/d4f10136-527c-11e6-b7de-dfe509430c39_story.html?utm_term=.e18706fa197a).

 During the U.S. presidential race of 2016, Melania went all out to defend, protect and promote her husband.
 She told the senior CNN reporter and anchorman Anderson Cooper that “the Donald she knew” was loving, generous, and kind, and that he would never do anything of the things he bragged about to Billy Bush, who had “egged him on into boy talk.”
 It takes a good deal of unconscious denial for a wife not to recognize in her husband what is plain for the whole world to see — unless Melania’s private Donald is very different from the public Donald Trump whom we all know. (see http://edition.cnn.com/2016/10/17/politics/melania-trump-interview/index.html).

-During the 2016 campaign, Melania seemed to grow increasingly unhappy; the American magazine Vanity Fair published an article entitled “The Quiet Tragedy of Melania Trump,” showing how her small acts of defiance and resistance to her husband betrayed her unhappiness with him.
-In November 2016, right after Donald Trump won the U.S. presidential election, Melania praised him in a joint family interview with Lesley Stahl on the popular CBS News program 60 Minutes as “tough, confident and strong” — and that shortly after he had embarrassed her publicly at the Al Smith charity dinner.
-By mid-February 2017, less than a month into her First Lady career, Melania had shown many public signs of being miserable.
-“The Donald she knew” had made her, as he had his two previous wives, very unhappy. (for the Vanity Fair article see http://www.vanityfair.com/news/2016/10/quiet-tragedy-of-melania-trump for the CBS interview see http://www.cbsnews.com/news/60-minutes-donald-trump-family-melania-ivanka-lesley-stahl and for Melanai’s unhappinees as First Lasdy see http://nypost.com/2017/02/15/melania-trump-is-absolutely-miserable-as-first-lady).
+As the 2016 campaign progressed, Melania seemed to grow increasingly unhappy; the American magazine Vanity Fair published an article entitled “The Quiet Tragedy of Melania Trump,” showing how her small acts of defiance and resistance to her husband betrayed her growing unhappiness with him.
+In November 2016, after Donald Trump won the U.S. presidential election, Melania praised him in a joint family interview with Lesley Stahl on the CBS News program 60 Minutes as “tough, confident and strong.”
+That was shortly after he had embarrassed her publicly at the Al Smith charity dinner.
+By mid-February 2017, less than a month into her First Lady career, Melania was showing signs of misery.
+“The Donald she knew” had made her, as he had his two previous wives, quite unhappy.
+During their red-carpet walk upon arrival in Israel on May 22, 2017, Melania walked beside Donald, on his left.
+Donald reached out his left hand to hold Melania’s right hand; rather than take it, she slapped his hand and kept hers to herself.
+One can only imagine what is going on between the narcissistic president and his unhappy wife. (for the Vanity Fair article see http://www.vanityfair.com/news/2016/10/quiet-tragedy-of-melania-trump for the CBS interview see http://www.cbsnews.com/news/60-minutes-donald-trump-family-melania-ivanka-lesley-stahl and for Melania’s unhappiness as First Lady see http://nypost.com/2017/02/15/melania-trump-is-absolutely-miserable-as-first-lady).